KeepFloyding/LitRevpy/README.md

 # LiteratureReviewTools
-Python tools used to extract publication information from the web and performing data analysis.

-## Summary

-Extract publication information from any of the following serach engines.
+Python tools used to extract publication information from any of the following serach engines.

 * Science Direct; limited to 200 results per query request.
 Need an API key to access the database.
 This can be found by registering at http://dev.elsevier.com/index.html